dbekat/CBIAS25_clearing_efficacy_code/README.md

 ![GitHub](https://img.shields.io/github/license/FrancisCrickInstitute/CALM_Template?color=green&style=plastic)

 ## Overview
-This code is written for as a method of data analysis for the poster **'Optimising quantitative methods to assess the efficacy of clearing protocols for light-sheet microscopy'**.
+This code is written for as a method of data analysis for the poster **'Quantitative Assessment of Clearing Protocol Efficacy for Multi-Dimensional Microscopy'**.
 In this code, our aim is to provide a quick, user-friendly pipeline to assess clearing efficacy of a 3-dimensional sample using simple statistical parameters, broadening scientific communication and easing access for those without computational expertise.

 ## Content
 This repo contains 2 Jupyter Notebooks: